ccb-hms/NHANES-metadata/code/README.md

 `generate_semsql_ontology_tables.py` retrieves [SemanticSQL](https://github.com/INCATools/semantic-sql)-based SQL builds of ontologies and then extracts tables of interest to support ontology-based search of the mapped metadata.
 The tables are saved in the [ontology-tables](https://github.com/ccb-hms/NHANES-metadata/tree/master/ontology-tables) folder.

 ### 4. Perform Ontology-based Search of Mapped Metadata
 `ontology_annotated_data_search_py` provides a prototype search interface over the mapped NHANES metadata.
-It uses the ontology mappings table (generated in **2.**) and the ontology tables (generated in **3.**) to enable searching for NHANES variables that have been annotated with a given search term, or with more specific terms according to the respective ontology's class hierarchy structure (e.g., variables annotated with _infectious disease_`EFO:0005741` and its subclasses in the EFO ontology).
+It uses the ontology mappings table (generated in **2.**) and the ontology tables (generated in **3.**) to enable searching for NHANES variables that have been annotated with a given search term, or with more specific terms according to the respective ontology's class hierarchy structure.
+For example, search for variables annotated with _infectious disease_`EFO:0005741` and its subclasses in the EFO ontology.

+### Other Utilities
+`run_nhanes_utilities.sh` installs the Python requirements in `requirements.txt` needed to run the Python utilities, and then executes both `generate_ontology_mappings.py` and `generate_semsql_ontology_tables.py`.